LG Polls: Sheath Your Swords, Work for APC’s Victory, Masari Tells Aggrieved Members

 The Katsina State Governor Aminu Bello Masari, has urged aggrieved members of the All Progressives Congress (APC) to sheath their swords and work for the party’s victory in the April 11 local government polls in the state.

-The State APC Deputy Chairman, Bala Abu Musawa, while addressing journalists shortly after the meeting, refuted claims that the party has imposed some candidates in some local governments for the April 11 exercise.
+The State APC Deputy Chairman, Bala Abu Musawa, while addressing journalists shortly after the meeting, refuted claims that the party had imposed some candidates in some local governments for the April 11 exercise.

-He said the party will present APC flags to all its flag-bearers on 30 March in Kankia Local Government Area of the state and commence state-wide rallies ahead of the local government elections.
+He said the party would present APC flags to all its flag-bearers on 30 March in Kankia Local Government Area of the state and commence state-wide rallies ahead of the local government elections.